Nonparametric Bayesian volatility learning under microstructure noise: Synthetic data examples

 \section{Synthetic data examples}

+In this section we test the practical performance of our method on challenging synthetic data examples.
+The goal is to illustrate the ability of our method to recover the volatility in a controlled setting where the ground truth is known and thus the quality of inferential results can be assessed directly.
+We also show good practical performance of the method in a situation which formally does not fall under the derivations made in Section~\ref{section:approach}; see Subsection~\ref{subsec:heston} below.

-In this section we study the practical performance of our method on challenging synthetic data examples.
-In each of them we take the time horizon $T=1$ and generate $n=4\, 000$ observations as follows.
-First, using a fine grid of $10n+1$ time points which are sampled from the $\operatorname{Uniform}(0,1)$ distribution, conditional on including 0 and 1, a realisation of the process $X$ is obtained via Euler's scheme.
+The simulation setup is as follows: we take the time horizon $T=1$ and generate $n=4\, 000$ observations as follows.
+First, using a fine grid of $10n+1$ time points which are sampled from the $\operatorname{Uniform}(0,1)$ distribution, conditional on including 0 and 1, a realisation of the process $X$ is obtained via Euler's scheme, see~\cite{glasserman2004} or \cite{kloedenplaten1992}.
 The $n$ time points $\{ t_i \}$ are then taken as a random subsample of those times, conditional on including $1$.
-The settings used for the Gibbs sampler are given in Appendix \ref{appendixC}.
+The settings used for the Gibbs sampler are given in Appendix~\ref{appendixC}.
 In each example below, we plot the posterior mean and $95\%$ marginal credible band (obtained from the central posterior intervals for the coefficients $\xi_k=\sqrt{\theta}_k$ in \eqref{eq:prior-s}).
 The former gives an estimate of the volatility, while the latter provides a means for uncertainty quantification.

-All the computations are performed in the programming language Julia, see \cite{bezanson17}, and we provide the code used in our examples, see \cite{microstructure18}.
+All the computations are performed in the programming language Julia, see \cite{bezanson17}, and we provide the code used in our examples.
 The hardware and software specifications for the MacBook used to perform simulations are: CPU: Intel(R) Core(TM) M-5Y31 CPU @ 0.90GHz; OS: macOS (x86\_64-apple-darwin14.5.0).